tdbianco/starter-hugo-academic/content/course/adapting-cultural-context/adapting-cultural-context.md

 I found that Swedish parents were relaxed and generally demonstrated interest in research.
-On my first day of testing, I was actually shocked because the parent gave me their baby to hold one second after they met me, to run to the toilet.
-If not giving you their child to hold as a first thing, they often put him on the ground to freely explore, so I would always make myself ready to take the child in my arms, and scan the carpet for small pieces of things to avoid that they picked it up and put it in their mouth.
+On my first day of testing, I was actually shocked because one parent gave me their baby to hold one second after they had met me, and ran to the toilet.
+If not giving you their child to hold as a first thing, they often put him on the ground to freely explore, so I would always be ready to take the child into my arms, and scan the carpet for small pieces of things to avoid that they picked it up and put it in their mouth.

 The good mood of the session depended a lot on the baby feeling like they were free to explore and owned the space.
 If I noticed that the